Table of Contents

-For tenants who pass the background, you’ll want to further inquire about current proof of employment and the number of people who’ll be living at the property.
+For tenants who pass the background, you’ll want to further inquire about current proof of employment and the number of people who’ll be renting your home.
 Income should be two to three times more than rental fees and there should be no more than two people per bedroom.

 Sign the lease agreement

 Finding the right tenant might take a little time, but it’s worth it.
-A responsible, stable tenant is the key to positive cash flow at your property.
+A responsible, stable tenant is the key to positive cash flow when renting your home.
 When you do find this person, it’s time to sign the lease agreement.

-Use this time to also answer any tenant questions before move-in.
+I also suggest that you use this time to also answer any tenant questions before they move-in.
 It can help clear up any confusion that might arise from the rental agreement.

 Once this step is completed, take a moment to congratulate yourself and let out a sigh of relief.
 After all, you have completed the primary steps to renting your house and can now move on to the fun stage of collecting rents and making money.

 Manage your home

 Now your tenant has moved in and is paying rent!
 The last thing to consider is upkeep.
 I like to consider this the one of the final and ongoing steps to renting your home.